 The gin has a dry mouth-feel with little in the way of oil or butter to coat the palate.
 It tastes very much like the nose implied with a laid back juniper flavour leading out, accented by citrus, and chased by impressions of a grassy floral meadow.
 The flavour is perhaps a bit more laid back than I would have expected, although the true test of this gin will be in the cocktails.

 I decided to begin with a Lime Fizz, expecting the gin to be devoured by the strong flavour of lime.
 I was rather surprised, when instead, it was the gin that softened the lime and brought its laid back quality to the bar drink.
 This encouraged me to omit the soda in the next cocktail as I constructed a Lime Gimlet (using lime juice and sugar instead of Roses Lime Cordial).
 This time the cocktail’s flavour was nice and tart, but the finish was mouth-numbingly dry.
 Believe it or not, that is a compliment as the extra dry finish was fabulous!
 The final test for the Sahara Gin (which occurred on the next day) was a Gin and Tonic.
 The Sahara Dry makes a lightly bitter and softly dry Gin and Tonic.
-It was different, but again in a very nice way.
-Of the three cocktails I think I preferred the gimlet, but all three would easily find their way into my glass again.
+It is slightly different from the norm, but again in a very nice way!

 I think, and I am only guessing here, that the wheat base for the gin is what makes this work.
 Although the Sahara Gin is very dry, it has a softness and a mellow quality which I have noticed before in spirits distilled from wheat.
 It is that softness combined with the dryness that is making me like the gin so much.